sonrabakarim/barlkk/_pages/terms.md

 ## Privacy Policy

-This Privacy Policy was last modified on June 08, 2016.
+This Privacy Policy was last modified on January 30, 2016.

 habd.as ("us", "we", or "our") operates https://habd.as (the "Site").
 This page informs you of our policies regarding the collection,